admc/wd/README.md

 which may affect external wrappers.
 External wrappers should now subclass those 2 classes.

 ### 0.2.1

 - New test suite using the promise chain api.
 - `browser.Q` was moved to `wd.Q`
+- chai-as-promised v4 compatible
+- Promise wrappers can now be monkey patched directly
+- New saucelabs helpers

+Incompatibility: There is a new method to call, `wd.rewrap()` to propagate async monkey patching to promise.

 ## Usage

 ### Q promises + chaining